-115.16 Inmates with disabilities and inmates who are limited English proficient Auditor Overall Determination: Meets Standard Auditor Discussion a) ODRC 79-ISA-01 page 9 states "Staff shall make appropriate provisions for incarcerated individuals not fluent in English, those with low literacy levels, and those with disabilities that hinder their ability to understand the information in the manner provided pursuant to section VI.D.1-3 of this policy.
+Inmates with disabilities and inmates who are limited English proficient a) ODRC 79-ISA-01 page 9 states "Staff shall make appropriate provisions for incarcerated individuals not fluent in English, those with low literacy levels, and those with disabilities that hinder their ability to understand the information in the manner provided pursuant to section VI.D.1-3 of this policy.
 In accordance with ODRC Policy 64-DMC-02, Incarcerated Individuals with Disabilities, the agency PREA coordinator shall ensure those with disabilities have an equal opportunity to participate in or benefit from all aspects of ODRC's efforts to prevent, detect, and respond to sexual misconduct."

 CoreCivic policy 14-2 page 11 states "The facility shall take appropriate steps to ensure that inmates/detainees with disabilities have an equal opportunity to participate in or benefit from all aspects of the facility and agency efforts to prevent, detect, and respond to respond to sexual abuse and sexual harassment."

 Tour Observations - Posters with information about reporting sexual abuse and sexual harassment and victim advocate services were observed in inmate housing units, program areas, service areas and administration areas.
 The posters were placed in enclosed bulletin boards at a height that inmates could easily see.
 The postings were in English and Spanish.
 PREA information is placed on the inmate tablets that can be switched to Spanish.
+The CoreCivic PREA pamphlet is in both English and Spanish.
+The handbook for both ODRC inmates and USMS Detainees is provided in English and Spanish language versions.
+The handbook has a section for PREA and reporting sexual abuse and sexual harassment.
+PREA education could not be observed as there was no intake of inmates/detainees during the onsite audit.

-Intake Staff Interview - Staff that conduct intake orientation with newly arriving inmates said he asks inmates if they need accommodation for reading, hearing, visual impairment of language.
-He described the following accommodations for inmates with disabilities: the video shown has closed captioning for hearing impaired, the information is read and explained for inmates that cannot read or are visually impaired and mental health staff would assist with inmates with cognitive disabilities.
+Intake Staff Interview - Staff that conduct intake orientation with newly arriving inmates both said they ask inmates/detainees if they need accommodation for reading, hearing, visual impairment of language.
+Both described the following accommodations for inmates with disabilities: the video shown has closed captioning for hearing impaired, the information is read and explained for inmates that cannot read or are visually impaired and mental health staff would assist with inmates with cognitive disabilities.
+The facility has a staff member that knows sign language and staff that can interpret Spanish.